 adherence to safety rules, non-usage of proper safety devices, unsafe conditions, risks while handling and storing heavy objects.
+The Manual:

-The Manual: Ensure that each element of programme is implemented within the periphery of the circle.
-Ensure that all circles and down below up to lineman/supervisor in the jurisdiction comply with the programme.
-Ensure that safety/health surveys are conducted In his/her circle on regular basis. frequently (Once per quarter).
-Ensure that each equipment in the jurisdiction of circle is properly maintained.
-Ensure that each Division.
-Sub-Division (Sub-Station &amp; line maintenance) up to supervisor, (Jr. Engineer/line men) and other employees comply with the programme. toxic chemicals, hazardous wastes, and otherwise dangerous materials under the Program; and (c) reconstruction or rehabilitation of infrastructure located in areas prone to natural hazards.
-Paucity in institutional capacity in terms of requisite skills for effective management on environment and social management.
-There will be provisions for public and worker safety as part of the bid / contract documents.
-Streamline and integrate reporting practices that will guide operational practices and report (a) exposure to toxic chemicals, hazardous wastes, and otherwise dangerous materials used; and (d) reconstruction or rehabilitation of infrastructure located in areas prone to natural hazards incorporating recommendations from District Disaster management Plans and other safety issues.(c) emergency response systems and accident and incident reporting.
-Under Sections 53 and 73 of Electricity Act, 2003, HPSEBL has made recommendations on safety procedures and practices in electrical works.
-Ensure that PPE (Personal Protective Equipment) are made available to line staff/ employees concerned.
-Handling and usage of flammable liquids, oils, cleaning solvents is carried out as per the prescribed' manner so that they will not become the potential source of fire hazard.
-All the Deputy CE/SE (Op, ES, Generation, Protection, Electrical) at various Hydro projects under execution under HPSEBL act as Electrical Safety Officers and they ensure the following: Ensure that each element of programme is implemented within the periphery of the circle; Ensure that all circles and down below up to lineman/supervisor in the jurisdiction comply with the programme; Ensure that each equipment in the jurisdiction of circle is properly maintained; Ensure that each Division.
-Sub-Division (Sub-Station &amp; line maintenance)
+- Ensure that each element of programme is implemented within the periphery of the circle. - Ensure that all circles and down below up to lineman/supervisor in the jurisdiction comply with the programme. - Ensure that safety/health surveys are conducted In his/her circle on regular basis. frequently (Once per quarter). - Ensure that each equipment in the jurisdiction of circle is properly maintained. - Ensure that each Division.
+Sub-Division (Sub-Station & line maintenance) up to supervisor, (Jr. Engineer/line men) and other employees comply with the programme. - Under Sections 53 and 73 of Electricity Act, 2003, HPSEBL has made recommendations on safety procedures and practices in electrical works. - Ensure that PPE (Personal Protective Equipment) are made available to line staff/ employees concerned. - Handling and usage of flammable liquids, oils, cleaning solvents is carried out as per the prescribed' manner so that they will not become the potential source of fire hazard. - All the Deputy CE/SE (Op, ES, Generation, Protection, Electrical) at various Hydro projects under execution under HPSEBL act as Electrical Safety Officers and they ensure the following: Ensure that each element of programme is implemented within the periphery of the circle; Ensure that all circles and down below up to lineman/supervisor in the jurisdiction comply with the programme; Ensure that safety/health surveys are conducted In his/her circle on regular basis (Once per quarter); Ensure that each equipment in the jurisdiction of circle is properly maintained; Ensure that each Division.
+Sub-Division (Sub-Station & line maintenance)